home-assistant/home-assistant.io/source/_integrations/pushbullet.markdown

 ---
-title: "Pushbullet Mirrors"
+title: Pushbullet Mirrors
-description: "Instructions on how to read user pushes in Home Assistant"
+description: Instructions on how to read user pushes in Home Assistant
 logo: pushbullet.png
 ha_category:
   - Sensor